 University of Nebraska Online Worldwide

-Four of the University of Nebraska campuses have joined together to create the Online Worldwide program.
-This program offers more than 120 different degree programs to undergraduate and graduate students around the world.
-All of the Online Worldwide classes are taught by University of Nebraska professors, and online students earn their degrees from University of Nebraska, no matter where in the world they’re taking classes.
-A number of certificate programs are also available through the University of Nebraska’s Online Worldwide program, which give working adults a chance to learn the new skills they need to stay competitive on the job.
+Four of the University of Nebraska campuses joined together to create the Online Worldwide program.
+This program offers more than 120 degree options to undergraduate and graduate students worldwide.
+All of the Online Worldwide classes are taught by University of Nebraska professors, and online students earn their degrees from the University of Nebraska, regardless of their location.
+Several certificate programs are also available through the University of Nebraska Online Worldwide program, which allows working students to learn the skills they need to stay competitive on the job.

 Bellevue University’s Online Degree Programs

-U.S. News & World Report ranks Bellevue University No. 1 in the nation for engaging its online students.
+The U.S. News & World Report ranks Bellevue University number one in the nation for engaging online students.
 Additionally, Bellevue University outranks most online schools in Nebraska in terms of quality of education.
-Bellevue is a private, nonprofit university located in Bellevue, Neb., that is well-known for providing flexible degree programs to adult and nontraditional students.
-The university offers 35 online bachelor’s degree programs and 17 online master’s degree programs.
-Additionally, recent high school graduates can take a combination of online and in-person classes at Bellevue and graduate in as few as three years.
+Bellevue is a private, nonprofit university that provides flexible degrees to adult and nontraditional students.
+The university offers 35 online bachelor’s programs and 17 online master’s programs.
+Recent high school graduates can take a combination of online and in-person classes at Bellevue and graduate in three years.

 Network, Education, and Technology Team